Solar for your business

 Step 3: Make the purchase

 - Select a contractor.
 This may be your most important decision in the process.
-It is best to talk to more than one contractor to compare their price and expertise.
-A list of solar contractors may be found on the website of the California Solar Initiative.
+It's best to talk to more than one contractor to compare their price and expertise.
+View the list of contractor tips.

 - Assess costs.
 Solar equipment costs have declined over the last few years.
 Installed system costs can be as little as $3/watt (CEC-AC rating) or perhaps even less.

 - Ask SMUD.
-For more information about solar electricity for your business, email email@example.com.
+For more information about solar electricity for your business, email us.

 PV production meters